adam-brannon09/weather-app-v2.0/README.md

 ## Feedback and Support

-If you encounter any issues while viewing my portfolio or have any suggestions for improvement, please [open an issue](https://github.com/adam-brannon09/react_portfolio/issues) on the GitHub repository.
+If you encounter any issues while viewing Weather Dashboard v2.0 or have any suggestions for improvement, please [open an issue](https://github.com/adam-brannon09/weather-app-v2.0/issues) on the GitHub repository.
 I appreciate your feedback and will address any concerns as soon as possible.

 ## License